GoogleCloudPlatform/accelerated-platforms/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md

   > You should see the various variables populated with the information specific to your environment.

-### Vertex AI variables
+### Vertex AI OpenAI endpoint variables

-- Set `REGION` to Google Cloud region to use for the Vertex AI API calls
+- Set `REGION` to Google Cloud region to use for the Vertex AI API OpenAI endpoint calls

   ```
   REGION=us-central1